This article explains the difference between

 One-way binding does not update the view-model if the component changes this value.

 When using one-way binding, you can use the

 <ParameterName>Changed event.
 For example, you can use both

 If you want to update the view-model in this scenario, you should handle the corresponding

 <Parameter>Changed event, and in the handler you will update the view-model with the new data.
 This allows you to apply some synchronous logic to that new value and effectively cancel the update if you don't set the new value to the view-model.

 Two-way binding updates the view-model field if the component changes this value.

 When using two-way binding, you cannot use the

 <ParameterName>Changed event.
 If you use

 ValueChanged will throw an exception from the framework.
 The way two-way binding works internally in Blazor is that the event is handled to populate the view-model field already, so you cannot handle it again.

-In this documentation, we will refer to Data Binding to the process of providing a component with a collection of data (models) that it will use and display.
+In this documentation, we will refer to Data Binding as the process of providing a component with a collection of data (models) that it will use and display.

 There is no two-way binding in this case, the flow of the data is from the parent to the child component.
 Sometimes the parent component needs to be aware of data changes in the child component.
-The usual approach is to raise a specific event is raised that the parent can handle and apply the necessary changes to its own view-model.
+The usual approach is to raise a specific event that the parent can handle and apply the necessary changes to its own view-model.

 Data binding includes the following steps:

 Creating a collection with the desired set of models/primitive types in the view-model.
-You would usually obtain it from a data service specific to the app.
+You would usually get it from a data service specific to the app.